An undefined and bulbous tip may give a dowdy look. Tip plasty corrects the tip to achieve a sophisticated and professional look.

 How does CDU perform ideal and precise surgery using the closed method?

-By performing an in-depth examination using a cutting-edge, three dimensional CT analysis, CDU surgeons carefully plan possible approaches for the best result by considering the nasal bone shape, bone thickness, and the condition of the soft tissues around the nose.
+By performing an in-depth examination using a cutting-edge, three dimensional CT analysis, CDU Korea surgeons carefully plan possible approaches for the best result by considering the nasal bone shape, bone thickness, and the condition of the soft tissues around the nose.

 (*3D-CT scanning may be required depending on the surgeon’s diagnosis.)